marvennsuson/VipTutorExam/README.md

 ##
+--notes some features not implemented properly. tight timeline on my Current Work job
+##
 -- Question 2: What are the coding principles/practices you can apply in your code?
 -- #1 is the is can be tested by the other developer